sebmaldo/functional-memoize/README.md

 **Kind**: static method of [<code>functional-memoize</code>](#module_functional-memoize)
 **Returns**: <code>function</code> - - Function that wrapp the functionToMemoize with the strategy of cache.
 This function is always async, return a Promise.
+The returned function has an atribute force, this force atribute is a function that force the use of the functionToMemoize and saveit in the cache.

 | Param | Type | Description |
 | --- | --- | --- |